-Again, Titanium Stainless Steel outperforms all other stainless steels used in outdoor furnaces having a very low expansion rate and one that is similar to mild steel.
-This is why you will see furnaces made out of 304 Stainless Steel warp and spider crack often and be very hard to weld on.
+Titanium Stainless Steel outperforms all other stainless steels used in outdoor furnaces having a very low expansion rate and one that is similar to mild steel.
+This is why you will see furnaces made out of 304 Stainless Steel warp and spider crack and be very hard to weld.
 This is also why you can see our furnaces withstand a fire or burning low on water while other furnaces cannot.

 |409 SS||Mild Steel|

 Continuous Temperature Tolerance